 Setting up your website

-You don’t get to have a full-blown website to possess a digital marketing agency.
-But given you’re helping people get seen online, you ought to have some kind of online presence.
+You don’t need a huge website to start a digital marketing agency.
+But since you’re helping people get seen online, you should have at least some online presence!

 Setting up focused (aka “landing”) pages